Home HOMESCHOOLINGFUN SCHOOL - PRESCHOOL Fun School Preschool: Dinosaur Activities and Crafts

-Fun School Preschool: Dinosaur Activities – the Emilyasaurus
+Fun School Preschool: Dinosaur Activities and Crafts

 by Bre Decena

-Carefully insert one dinosaur, through the opening of each balloon, be careful to not puncture the balloon if the dinosaur has any pointy edges (like a tail).
-Next, fill the balloons with water until they’re about 5-6 inches in diameter (or until you can’t easily feel the dinosaur anymore).
-Tie the opening, then put the balloons in the freezer and freeze over night.
 Once frozen, cut the opening off of the balloon and pull it off the ice.
 You should now have a large ice cube that resembles a large egg with the little dinosaur inside and it’s time for fun!

-To help the eggs “hatch”, you can put them in a sensory bin (this is the bin we use) and let your kid hold them, and pour warm (not hot) water over them.
-As they melt they will start cracking and making noise, and it’s fun for little paws (hee hee pun intended) to tap on and pick at.
-Since it was a hot day at our house though, I took the eggs outside and let Emily (and Kallie) play with them in the grass.
+Since it was a hot day at our house, I took the eggs outside and let Emily (and the dog) play with them in the grass.
 The sun helped them to melt relatively quickly, but both of my girls also helped them along by licking the ice (and yes sometimes licking the same one too).
-Can you tell from the pictures which dinosaurs were Kallie’s? ?
+Can you tell from the pictures which dinosaurs my dog hatched?

 Letter of the week: “D” is for Dinosaur